How to Create a Data Graph using Visual Builder Private Beta

 Organized layout of the data graph

-You can continue expanding your data graph with more entity and event models, and building relevant relationships between them.
+You can continue expanding the data graph with more entity and event models and relationships.

 Organize the layout